stbst1/Nester/README.md

 ### Results

-We include the predictions of Nester in our dataset and its ablation results in the ```predictions/``` folder
+We include the predictions of Nester in our dataset and its ablation results in the ```predictions/``` folder.